Colloquium Booklet 2018:

 I want to speak at the Colloquium.
 What do I need to do?

 If you are interested in speaking at the Colloquium and if you satisfy the criteria for entry (see above), you may submit an abstract on any area of law for anonymous consideration by the committee.
-The abstract must be submitted via the abstract submission section of the Colloquium website.
-Abstracts must be submitted by 5pm on Friday, 20 November 2015.
+The abstract must be submitted via this link.
+Abstracts must be submitted by 6pm on Friday, 17 November 2017.
 Speakers will be selected solely on the basis of this abstract.
 While you may submit more than one abstract, you will not be permitted to deliver more than one paper at the event.

 What is an abstract?

 The abstract is essentially a summary of the paper which you intend to give, and should outline your approach to the issues.
-Abstracts from prospective speakers should be between 350 and 400 words long.
+Abstracts from prospective speakers should be between 350 and 400 words long, with 400 words being the maximum word count permitted.
 The committee considers abstracts anonymously.
 While there are no hard and fast rules as to format, a good abstract will excite interest and should demonstrate a sound knowledge of the subject, a clear structure and original and well-constructed analysis.

 Do speakers need to submit their entire paper?

-Yes – speakers will be asked for the full text of their paper.
-Paper submission deadline and Best Paper Competition Deadline is Friday, 29 January 2016.
+Yes – successful applicants will be asked for the full text of their paper in January 2018.

 I am in the first year of my degree and I have never presented at a university conference.
 Will I be speaking in front of experts in the area?